The Cameron Gallery

 with Artist-In-Residence Jason Lord

-From April 1st until July 11th, @jasonearllord will transform the gallery into the Ministry of Cardboard, an immersive, improvised, and site-responsive installation that remains open to the public as its form emerges.
+From April 1st until July 31st, @jasonearllord will transform the gallery into The Ministry of Cardboard, an immersive, improvised, and site-responsive installation that remains open to the public as its form emerges.

 Stay up to date with Ministry hours, an open call for cardboard art, and other ways you can be involved at @theministryofcardboard